henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 all seven information elements would result in unnecessary redundancy.

-Furthermore, in some scenarios it might be feasible not to store all elements on the Attestor endpoint, but instead they could be retrieved from another location or be pre-deployed to the Verifier.
+Furthermore, in some scenarios it might be feasible not to store all elements on the Attester endpoint, but instead they could be retrieved from another location or be pre-deployed to the Verifier.
 It is also feasible to only store public keys on the Verifier and skip the whole certificate provisioning completely in order to save bandwidth and computation